 Skip to content

-This guide defines how to make module routes compatible with both SaaS central domain and tenant domain.
+This guide defines how to make module routes compatible with both Tenanta central domain and tenant domain.

 Why This Matters